-Dr Elmira Köchümkulova coordinates the Cultural Heritage and Humanities Unit at UCA, and is an Associate Professor at the School of Arts and Sciences.
+Dr Elmira Köchümkulova coordinated the Cultural Heritage and Humanities Unit at UCA.
 She completed her undergraduate and graduate degrees with the Department of Near Eastern Languages and Civilizations at the University of Washington and is one of the leading cultural anthropologists in the region.

 She is currently working on several books on topics ranging from Kyrgyz national identity to Kyrgyz funeral lamentations.
 She speaks six languages and is an accomplished musician and composer, having performed widely across the United States and Central Asia.